akanainc/automation/README.md

     cluster=
     # all required listeners to be created for the cluster, if the cluster doesn't exist.
 This is a comma seperated field that consistes of at least 1 entries 'listener_name:hostname:port:protocol:idleTimeout:poolMax:poolMin:bind'
     cluster.listener=
+    # Used when creating a new cluster to set the location of the cluster
+    cluster.location=

     # disable the remote usage writer in ND containers
     # com.soa.monitor.usage